-- 2.2.3 The 2020/21 month 8 capital monitoring position (elsewhere on the agenda) includes projections that are a key determinant of the 2021/22 programme.
+- 2.2.3 The 2020/21 month 8 capital monitoring position approved at Cabinet on 23 February 2021 included projections that are a key determinant of the 2021/22 programme.
 As many schemes span more than one year, the anticipated level of reprofiling between years sets the underlying position. - 2.2.4 The capital programme for 2020/21 was approved at the Council meeting of 26 February 2020, with expenditure of £147.632m and supporting financing.
 This has been reduced downwards throughout the year and has subsequently been amended month on month to reflect agreed changes.
 This includes the actions arising from the findings of the